YMRX/MPU6050-Arduino-Library/README.md

     IMU sensor;

-to setup the Sensor use this funktions:
+to setup the Sensor use this functions:

     sensor.setup_register();
     delay(3000);                    // give the sensor time to start